ortus-boxlang/boxlang-docs/language/variables.md

 # Variables

-In Boxlang, variables are just pointers to a piece of data.
+In BoxLang, variables are just pointers to a piece of data.
 They can hold **any** value you like and even change their value or **type** at runtime.
 In some languages, you need to specify the type of data you want your variable to hold at compile-time.
-You do not need to assign one in Boxlang, as everything is dynamic or inferred.
+You do not need to assign one in BoxLang, as everything is dynamic or inferred.
 The Lucee and Adobe 2021 servers infer types according to the initial value you assign to your variable.

 ```javascript
 a = "string"; // string